jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_4_Genome_Browsers.md

 **Upload your tracks**

 - To add new tracks, go to **Tracks** and **Local File**...
-  - Select ALL your files: all the _merged.bw files and the .gtf file.
+  - Select ALL your files:
+    - all the _merged.bw files
+    - the .gtf file

 **Customize the look and feel**